jonahksimmons/cs_260_final/README.md

 ## Credits
-All code and pictures are public domain or my own work
+All code and other pictures are public domain or my own work